 This College has an ongoing programme for professional development.
-Support and CPD opportunities, for all College staff will be made available through training strategies provided by the College's Personal Development Lead, utilising training offered by the PSHE Plymouth Hub and NSPCC.
-Drop-In Sessions will be hosted regularly throughout the year for staff to attend in the lead up to Drop Down Days as required.
+Support and CPD opportunities, for all College staff is made available through training strategies provided by the College's Personal Development Lead, utilising training offered by the PSHE Plymouth Hub and NSPCC.